27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 For food, try the panzerotti at Luina Bakery just outside the Duomo.
 The dough is reminiscent of langos and they are filled both sweet and savoury.
 It costs around 3 €.

-There are drinking fountains all over the city, so you can refill your bottle anywhere.
+There are green water fountains all over the city, so you can refill your bottle anywhere.

 When to visit Milan?